Pillgwenlly regeneration project

 Old Town Dock

-Once derelict industrial land, Old Town Dock is one of Newport’s largest regeneration sites stretching along the riverside from George Street Bridge to the Southern Distributor Road’s City Bridge and around to the Maltings building.
+Once derelict industrial land, the Old Town Dock site stretches along the riverside from George Street Bridge to the Southern Distributor Road’s City Bridge and around to the Maltings building.

 New homes and a 20-hectare park, including a footpath, viewing areas and seating have been created.